rouge3877/Shell-Tutor/content.md

 ## $.
 The Best Way to Learn it , is to use it.

+"Unix is user-friendly; it's just choosy about who its friends are."

 * MIT - [The Missing Semester](https://missing-semester-cn.github.io/)
 * USTC - [Linux101](https://101.ustclug.org/)